 - 1/2 tablespoon low-fat buttermilk

-- If using frozen blueberries, do not thaw them before adding them to the cake.
+- TO USE FROZEN BLUEBERRIES: If using frozen blueberries, do not thaw them before adding them to the cake.
 Be warned that frozen berries tend to “dye” parts of the batter blue.
-While you cake will look different, it will still taste delicious!
+While your cake will look different, it will still taste delicious!

-- Blueberries can be swapped for the same amount of raspberries.
+- TO USE RASPBERRIES: Blueberries can be swapped for the same amount of raspberries.